-86. Two resilience considerations have been examined in this evaluation.
-First, the analysis looked at how resilience is considered in the GEF portfolio in the two biomes, whether in terms of (1) risk management, (2) as a cobenefit, or (3) integrated into a multiple benefits framework as explained in Box 4 (STAP 2014).
+multiple benefits framework as explained in box 3.4 (GEF STAP 2014).
 Second, the analysis looked at the core component of the resilience concept in resilience-focused projects, identifying whether resilience was viewed (1) in a static system/engineering sense, (2) as incremental change, or (3) as transformational change.
-Types of resilience thinking are outlined in Box 5.
+Types of resilience thinking are outlined in box 3.5.